 - Medications/Dewormers (almost every animal has medical needs)

 - Tracking & trapping equipment

 - General Supplies & equipment (crates, pens, bowls, medical supplies, puppy pads, administrative and office supplies, etc)

 - Behavioral analysis, training, and reconditioning.
 (We help those who’ve been severely traumatized, both physically and emotionally)

 …and whatever else THEY need to help them become the very best they can be!

-If you feel led to volunteer with Pawsitive Restorations, please visit our “VOLUNTEER” page to fill out a volunteer application, and someone will get back to you shortly!
+Thank you for wanting to get involved!
+If you feel led to volunteer with Pawsitive Restorations, please visit our “VOLUNTEER” page and fill out a volunteer application, and someone will get back to you shortly!

-One of the easiest and fastest ways to help our kiddos is by NEWORKING!
+One of the easiest and fastest ways to help our orphans is through SOCIAL MEDIA NETWORKING!